inv4fee2020/pli_node_conf/README.md

 This script performs os level commands as follows;
 1. Apply ubuntu updates
 2. Install misc. services & apps e.g. UFW, Curl, Git, locate
-3. New Local Admin user & group
+3. New Local Admin user & group (Choice of interactive user input OR hardcode in VARS definition)
 4. SSH keys for the above
 5. Applies UFW firewall minimum configuration & starts/enables service
 6. Modifies UFW firewall logging to use only the ufw.log file